 Sometimes moisture retention will wind up creating spots in the mulch where mushrooms will start growing.
-This can be problematic from an aesthetic perspective, but you might also want to get rid of them because the mushrooms are likely poisonous.
+This can be problematic from an aesthetic perspective, but you might also want to get rid of them because the mushrooms could potentially be poisonous.

 You don’t want your children or your pets eating the mushrooms and getting sick or worse.
 If you’ve started noticing mushrooms in your mulch, then you might be wondering how you can get rid of them.

-Keep reading to learn how to get rid of mushrooms in mulch.
+Keep reading to learn what to do.
 This will show you what needs to be done so that you can get your mulch and garden area back to normal.

 Why Mushrooms Grow in Mulch